ime-tools/artswebapp/README.rst

 Support
 --------

-If you have any issues or would like extra help please feel free to contact us at ars-support@ziemertlab.com
+If you have any issues please feel free to contact us at arts-support@ziemertlab.com

 Licence
 --------